ducerick2/table2html/README.md

 - Keyboard shortcuts for navigation (left/right arrow keys)
 - Export corrected HTML

+## Usage Tips

+- Make sure your images and corresponding HTML files have matching filenames, and in the same folder
+- Edit any cell by clicking on it and pressing Enter to save changes
+- Use keyboard arrow keys (← and →) to navigate between images
+- The app is always in auto-save mode (switching to next/previous image will auto save annotation for current image)

 ## Running the Application with Docker (Recommended)

 Note: You must have **docker** and **docker-compose** installed on your machine